Die casting manufacturing automation includes the following areas of production:

 - The cycle, shift, day, month and year the casting was made

-- A unique serial number tracking back to our shot-monitoring system for specific process related information
+- Your unique serial number tracking back to our shot-monitoring system for specific process related information

-Customers gain advantages in aluminum die castings solutions with RCM Industries’ Continuous Improvement program.
-Discover how laser marking can help you by contacting us today!
+You gain advantages in aluminum die castings solutions with RCM Industries’ Continuous Improvement program.
+Discover how laser marking can help You by contacting us today!